QuickNS/aad-authorize-third-party/Readme.md

 GET https://<base_url>/api/v1/Files
 ```

 This is a safe implementation however it lacks flexibility.
 In this case we don't need to do any additional checks because the identity included in the token is our data filter.
-Howeverm, there are some scenarios where we might want to specify the resources on the request itself.
+However, there are some scenarios where we might want to specify the resources on the request itself.

 ### Example: authorizing requester ID access to resources